Nuell-A/BookStore-Flask/README.md

 ## Book Store
 This is a web development project for a book store.
-It will be a response webpage created using Flask.
+It will be a responsive webpage created using Flask.
 ### Key Components
 - User authentication
 - Database for storage/handling